dovecot/documentation/source/configuration_manual/authentication/oauth2.rst

 so that if key validation fails for non-JWT keys, then online validation is performed.

+You can use local validation with password grants too.
+This will save you introspection round to oauth2 server.

 To use local validation, put into ``dovecot-oauth2.conf.ext``

 .. code-block:: none

+  introspection_mode = local
   local_validation_key_dict = fs:posix:prefix=/etc/dovecot/keys/

 Currently dovecot oauth2 library implements the following features of JWT tokens: